greglo/StackGame/README.md

 * 4 read/write memory locations
 * a readonly input tape and a write-only output tape

-These features, along with labels, jumps and conditional statements allow users to create small but interesting.
+These features, along with labels, jumps and conditional statements allow users to create small but interesting programs.